GeorgiosEtsias/Kmeans-Clustering-NLP-RestaurantOrders/README.md

 fig = plotly_pie_chart(labels, sizes, plot_title, export_graph)
 ```

-4) conduct the actual clustering in pizza and non pizza products based on product category and name

 #### pizza clustering
 Two rounds of clustering were conducted, one using the product-name and the other using the product-category column.